nakulmitra/java-interview-questions/README.md

 // Output: {orange=1, banana=2, apple=3}
 ```

-### How do you partition a list into two based on a condition?
+### How do we partition a list into two based on a condition?

 ```java
 List<Integer> numbers = List.of(1, 2, 3, 4, 5, 6);